A Reference Model and Patterns for Production Event Data Enrichment: Introduction

 \section{Introduction}

-There are often many different information systems that capture data about processes executed in an organisation.
-With digital transformation, the number of systems and the volume of data is growing further \cite{Lee2021UnderstandingDiscovery}.
-The data come in many different forms, ranging from master data describing a company's assets to quality measurements of a product/service delivered to a customer.
-Additionally, there is a high variation in sources, for example, a human manually entering a text or numeric value in a system, or the fully automated capturing of high-frequency sensor readings.
-All these data together can be used to describe the execution of processes, which can be used to analyse performance and quality issues and identify areas for improvement.
+In large manufacturing organisations, numerous heterogeneous information systems are deployed to record data about the execution and performance of operational processes.
+With digital transformation and the Industrial Internet of Things, the number of systems and the volume of data are increasing \cite{Afrin2025IndustrialIndustries,Lee2021UnderstandingDiscovery}.
+The data come in many different forms, ranging from master data describing a company's assets to quality measurements of products or services delivered to a customer.
+Additionally, there is substantial variation in sources, for example, a human manually entering a text or numeric value in a system or the fully automated capturing of high-frequency sensor readings.

-There is often a big gap between the raw data captured by the information systems and the relevant insights, or information, useful to a company~\cite{Rowley2007TheHierarchy}.
-Cleaning the data and deriving the `hidden' information is commonly done in a data pre-processing or data engineering activity, which can be challenging and time-consuming, as it typically requires ad hoc and manual effort \cite{Bilal2016BigTrends,Dogan2021MachineManufacturing}.
+However, there is often a big gap between the raw data captured by the information systems and the relevant insights, or information, useful to a company~\cite{Rowley2007TheHierarchy}.
+Cleaning the data and deriving the `hidden' information is commonly done in a data pre-processing or data engineering activity, which can be challenging and time-consuming, as it typically requires ad hoc and manual effort \cite{Li2025DataStrategy,Dogan2021MachineManufacturing}.
 It also requires domain knowledge, especially when analysing event data \cite{Schuster2022UtilizingReview}.